scala/scala3/docs/blog/_posts/2017-12-01-fifth-dotty-milestone-release.md

    different backends...

 ### Generic java signatures [#3234](https://github.com/lampepfl/dotty/pull/3234)
 Dotty now emits generic signatures for classes and methods.
-Theses signatures are used by compilers, debuggers and to support runtime reflection.
+Those signatures are used by compilers, debuggers and to support runtime reflection.
 For example:

 ```scala